Fazestar01/Car-Price-Analysis/README.md

 ## Acknowledgements (optional)
 * A huge thank you to Mark, Emma, John, Spencer and Niel from Code institute for their hard work in tutoring us!
-And a thank you to Carlos who showed me how to add a back to to the top button on markdown.
+And a thank you to Carlos who showed us how to add a back to the top button on markdown.

 [Back to top](#top)